Astor63/BL2-Mods/Work In Progress/Finesse/Finesse - Lascaux version v1.0.0/ReadMe.md.md

   - Corrosive on armor
   - Splash damage booster by grenade
   - Burst normarlized to 5 rounds
-  - Shot a double EAPP for the cost of 1 ammo (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
+  - Shot a double SEAPP for the cost of 1 ammo (can be doubled if you use the Aaron00000's "Double Anarchy" mod).

 Not clear? ...
 Well, perhaps it will be more easy to compare the difference in a table: